 1. You can raise awareness locally to let people know that we exist and are there to help them.

 2. You could also volunteer for us as a home visitor and visit applicants in their own home to see what their needs are.

-3. Finally, you could support us every time you buy things on-line by registering with www.easyfundraising.org.uk .
+3. You could support us every time you buy things on-line by registering with www.easyfundraising.org.uk .
 By buying your goods from the usual retailers but routing through this website, we get a small donation for every amount spent.

-4. You can raise money locally or at work through our sponsorship pack.
+4. Finally, you can raise money locally or at work through our sponsorship pack.
 That might be a sponsored cycle ride, or something as simple as a cake sale.
 It all helps.

 Enter your details below to sign up for our newsletter, keep up to date with the latest news, events and ongoings at Rainy Day Trust.